jbWebWare/Flatler/README.md

     - Three column layout: Left and right side menus, content in the middle
 * Possibly change forum icons (New post/Locked/Sticky/etc...)
 * Possibly alter/replace Bootstrap badges (css/colors/fonts)

+If you have any questions or suggestions please contact me at <themes@jbwebware.com>